3mcd/javelin/docs-src/content/ecs/filtering.md

 ### Attached

-The `attached` filter will narrow a query to include only entities whose selected components were added **last tick**.
+The `attached` filter will narrow a query to include only entities whose selected components were added last tick.

 ```typescript
 import { attached } from "@javelin/ecs"